flutter/website/src/content/get-started/fwe/user-input.md

 {% render docs/code-and-image.md,
 image:"fwe/user-input/Radio.gif",
-caption: "This figure shows a row widget with three children, which are aligned with the crossAxisAlignment.spaceEvenly constant."
+caption: "This figure shows a column of ListTiles containing a radio button and label, where only one radio button can be selected at a time."
-alt: "A screenshot of three widgets, spaced evenly from each other." code:"
+alt: "A GIF of 4 ListTiles in a column, each containing a leading Radio button and title text.
+The Radio buttons are selected in order from top to bottom. " code:"
 ```dart
 enum Character { musician, chef, firefighter, artist }